asgr/MAML/README.md

 MAML format files should be saves as example.maml etc. And the idea is the yaml string can be inserted directly into a number of different file formats that accept key-value metadata (like Apache Arrow Parquet files).
 In the case of Parquet files they should be written to a 'maml' extension in the metadata section of the file (so something like parquet_file\$metadata\$maml in R world).

+## MAML Metadata Format

+The MAML metadata format is a structured way to describe datasets, surveys, and tables using YAML.
+This format ensures that all necessary information about the data is captured in a clear and organized manner.

+### Structure

+The superset of allowed entries for MAML is below.
+Not all are required, but if present they should obey the order and naming.

+* survey: The name of the survey.
+Scalar string. [recommended]
+* dataset: The name of the dataset.
+Scalar string. [recommended]
+* table: The name of the table.
+Scalar string. [required]
+* version: The version of the dataset.
+Scalar string, integer or float. [required]
+* date: The date of the dataset in YYYY-MM-DD format.
+Scalar string. [required]
+* author: The lead author of the dataset, including their email.
+Scalar string. [required]
+* coauthors: A list of co-authors, each with their email.
+Vector string. [optional]
+* depend: A list of datasets that this dataset depends on.
+Vector string. [optional]
+* comment: A list of comments or interesting facts about the data.
+Vector string. [optional]
+* fields: A list of fields in the dataset, each with the following attributes: [required]
+  - name: The name of the field.
+Scalar string. [required]
+  - unit: The unit of measurement for the field (if applicable).
+Scalar string. [recommended]
+  - description: A description of the field.
+Scalar string. [recommended]
+  - ucd: Unified Content Descriptor for IVOA.
+Scalar string. [recommended]
+  - data_type: The data type of the field (e.g., int32, string, bool, double).
+Scalar string. [required]

+This metadata format can be used to document datasets in a standardised way, making it easier to understand and share data within the research community.
+By following this format, you ensure that all relevant information about the dataset is captured and easily accessible.

+This format contains the superset of metadata requirements for IVOA, Data Central and surveys like GAMA and WAVES.

+## Usage of R MAML Package

+So far we have defined what MAML is and what it should look like, but you can actually make it however you like: by hand, your own code, or perhaps using a helper package like this one.
+To get going I would recommend the latter (see also *pymaml*) because it reduces human error.

 ### Installation

 To install the necessary dependencies, run: